 Baltimore thrives on cooperation, not competition.
 We draw together based on our underdog status: We’re not northern or southern (during the Civil War, we didn’t secede from the union although we rebelled against them), and for years we were but a rest stop between New York City and Washington D.C.
 We’re ferociously proud of our confused identify, in a “whatever you aren’t, we are” sort of way.
 Baltimore is a town for reinvention, a place where you can be yourself, a place that if you see a need for something, well, just do it, and let us know if you need help.

-When I graduated with a master’s in writing from Towson University, I did just that, starting the literary journal jmww.
+When I graduated with a master’s degree in writing from Towson University, I did just that, starting the literary journal jmww.
 I wanted to stay in touch with my circle of friends at school and didn’t know of any other way (although I suppose, in retrospect, monthly potlucks would have been easier).
-Another Towson alum Catherine Harrison and I were its first editors, and in our debut issue we ran three stories—one from me, one from Catherine, and our only other submission.
+Another Towson alum, Catherine Harrison, and I were its first editors, and in our debut issue we ran three stories—one from me, one from Catherine, and our only other submission.

 Through jmww I met Baltimore Sun columnist, author, and Wire staff writer Rafael Alvarez.
 He lived in the neighborhood next to mine, Greektown, and often hosted book parties for his author friends in his basement.
 In exchange for buying books, we were treated to pans of his father’s lasagna, jugs of wine, and great company.
 I met Gregg Wilhelm, founder of CityLit Project, at one such dinner.
 After having a few beers at a local bar, Gregg and I concocted an idea for a monthly rotating writer’s happy hour and placed a modest ad in the local weekly, the Baltimore City Paper.
 If ten people showed up, we would be pleased.

 More than fifty writers attended that first happy hour.
-I met Michael Kimball, my cohost and cofounder of the 510 Readings Series, at one such happy hour, and I’ve since met at least a couple hundred working writers from Baltimore, south to Annapolis and Washington, D.C., and west to Gaithersburg.
+I’ve since met at least a couple hundred working writers from Baltimore, south to Annapolis and Washington, D.C., and west to Gaithersburg.
 I’ve been in writers groups with them, participated in readings with them, and socialized with them over dinners and drinks.
 Many are on co-ed sports teams together, run other literary journals and reading series, and a few run their own presses.
 I consider them my second family, and I don’t think I’d be the writer I am without them.

 But why are we here, in Baltimore, Maryland?
 Surely, the writing programs play a big part.
-Traditional programs abound, like University of Maryland and Johns Hopkins, and others, like Loyola College and University of Baltimore, have innovative classes in publishing in which students acquire, design, and sell books.
-The Baltimore Book Festival, which features programming from the CityLit Project, has hosted Larry Doyle, Myla Goldberg, and Brad Leighthauser, and the CityLit Festival, held one day each spring at the Enoch Pratt Free Library downtown, has welcomed Junot Díaz, Jaimy Gordon, Edward P. Jones, and Jhumpa Lahiri.
-This year’s special guest is George Saunders.
+Traditional programs abound, like University of Maryland and Johns Hopkins, and others, like Loyola College and University of Baltimore, have innovative classes in publishing in which students acquire, design, and sell books (Loyola even has its own publishing house, Apprentice House).
+And then there are the festivals.
+Every September the Baltimore Book Festival, which features programming from the CityLit Project, takes place at the picturesque Inner Harbor (to some, Baltimore’s crown jewel for tourists), and the CityLit Festival, held Saturday every April at the University of Baltimore uptown, has welcomed Junot Díaz, Jaimy Gordon, Edward P. Jones, Jhumpa Lahiri, and George Saunders.
+This year’s special guest was Claudia Rankine, and featured authors included Paul Lisicky and D. Watkins.
 Western and Southern Maryland also have gotten in the act, with the Gaithersburg Book Festival and the Chesapeake Writers’ Conference at St. Mary’s College of Maryland, along with the Bethesda Literary Festival and the Annapolis Book Festival.